mpedemontes/productinventory/README.md

 - **Validation**: All input data is validated, and errors return meaningful responses.
 - **Optimistic Locking**: Updates may fail with HTTP `409 Conflict` if another transaction modified the data.
 - **Exception Handling**: All exceptions are translated into appropriate HTTP responses.
+- **Category Relationship**: Each product can be assigned to a category.
+Use the dedicated endpoints to manage these associations.
+- **Pagination Serialization**: Pagination responses are serialized using `PageSerializationMode.VIA_DTO` for a stable and predictable JSON structure.

 ---